tldraw sync

 Integrate tldraw sync into your own backend

-library can be used to integrate tldraw sync into any JavaScript server environment that supports WebSockets.
+We recommend using Cloudflare, but the @tldraw/sync-core library can be used to integrate tldraw sync into any JavaScript server environment that supports WebSockets.

 We have a simple server example, supporting both NodeJS and Bun, to use as a reference for how things should be stitched together.